This post is a bit different than what I typically share here at True and Faithful.

 Then all across the country and internationally, believers begin praying for each other’s needs and sending notes along with checks to cover the needs.
 It is the body of Christ practically and prayerfully bearing each other’s burdens.

-And this made me weep: my monthly cost as a single mom is lower because Samaritan takes seriously scripture’s call to care for the widow.
+And this made me weep: my monthly cost as a single mom is lower because Samaritan Ministries takes seriously scripture’s call to care for the widow.
 Even if it weren’t lower, it would still be one-third the cost of my previous health insurance premium.
-It’s been a huge difference maker for me.
+It’s been one of the biggest factor’s in being able to work from home and stay at home with my kids as as widow and single mom.

 From my first nervous phone call to report Seth’s ER visit and all through the process, Samaritan has been kind and calm.
 They have graciously answered my questions, checked on how Seth was doing and prayed for us before ending each call.